annejohnson/annejohnson.github.io/source/_posts/2014-08-11-why-i-love-living-with-parrots.markdown

 layout: post
 title:  "Why I Love Living With Parrots"
 date:   2014-08-11 22:56:02
-categories: Parrots
+tags: parrots
 ---
 Strange and wonderful things happen when you adopt parrots!

 I have 2 parrots, Edwin and Petrie.
 I adopted Edwin in August, 2013, followed by Petrie in November.
 Last Tuesday marked one year of birdhood for me, and it has been delightful!